 The President is the Chair of the Executive Board and the Table Officers consist of the Business Manager, President, Vice-President, Recording Corresponding Secretary, Financial Secretary and the Treasurer.
 The Board also has a Conductor, Guard, three Trustees, three Auditors and three Members at Large representing each District.

 Business Representatives oversee a district office.
-In the absence of the Business Manager, the Business Representative is the most senior Union representative in the district to address address Union matters.
+In the absence of the Business Manager and Assistant Business Manager, the Business Representative is the most senior union representative in the district to address union matters.
 Business Representatives also have the same responsibilities as Business Agents – handling labour relations issues, dealing with day-to-day issues between members and our signatory employers, and collective bargaining.

 Business Agents represent our members collectively.
 They communicate with signatory employers, negotiate collective agreements, ensure collective agreements are followed, and resolve disputes between our members and our signatory employers.
 Our Business Agents ensure our members are treated fairly in the workplace.